aungpyaeap/Weighted-Mixed-Distance/README.md

 **Paper title: A Distance Metric for Clustering Mixed Data Using Graph-Based Feature Influence Balancing Approach**

 This repository presents the **Weighted Mixed Distance (WMD)** metric, an approach for clustering datasets containing both numerical and categorical features.
-WMD improves clustering quality by balancing feature influence using a graph-based unsupervised weighting mechanism.
+WMD improves clustering quality by adjusting feature influence using a graph-based unsupervised method.

-## Key features
-- **Mixed Data Support**: Handles datasets with both numerical and categorical features.
-- **Graph-Based Weighting**: Uses Laplacian scores to compute optimal weights for feature types.
-- **Improved Clustering Quality**: Demonstrated superior performance using Silhouette Index (SI) across multiple datasets.
-- **Integration with Hierarchical Clustering**: Compatible with various linkage methods (single, complete, average, weighted).

 ![Experiment workflow](experiment-workflow.png)